mbedross/MachineLearningObjectTracking/README.md

 ### MAIN.m

-`zRange =` This is the range in the z-direction you would like to track (by folder name)
+`zRange =` GLOBAL This is the range in the z-direction you would like to track (by folder name)

 `z_separation =` This is the physical separation between z-slices (in microns)